DataDog/hiring-engineers/customer-answer.md

 Hi there Customer !
 My name is Ben and I'm a Solutions Engineer here at Datadog.
 How can I be of assistance for you today?

-#### Just a heads up, when I run the command 'a' in my terminal, it's an alias that outputs ls -A. Just in case there is any confusion there.

 ### Prerequisites - Setting up the Environment
 ----